codyngpriest/alx-higher_level_programming/0x10-python-network_0/README.md

 4. cURL headers
 This is a Bash script that takes in a URL as an argument, sends a GET request to the URL, and displays the body of the response

+5. cURL POST parameters
+This is a Bash script that takes in a URL, sends a POST request to the passed URL, and displays the body of the response